undercover-el/undercover.el/README.md

 - **[GitHub Actions](https://github.com/features/actions) + [Coveralls](https://coveralls.io/)**

-  You will need to set the `COVERALLS_REPO_TOKEN` environment variable.
-This can be done in the top-level `env` block.
+  You will need to export the GitHub Actions access token into the environment.

   To enable Coveralls parallel builds, set `COVERALLS_PARALLEL` in the shell environment, and add a final job with `if: always()` which pings the webhook.